Trolleybuses in Bologna

 The Bologna trolleybus system (Rete filoviaria di Bologna) is part of the public transport network of the city and comune of Bologna, in the region of Emilia-Romagna, northern Italy.
 While being in operation since 1991, the current system comprises five urban routes: 13, 14, 15, 32 and 33.
 Additional routes are presently under construction.

 Bologna has had two earlier trolleybus systems.
 The first one opened in 1940 and lasted only until 1945.

-The second earlier system, which was more extensive than the present one, opened in 1955 and was closed in 1982.
+The second earlier system opened in 1955 and was closed in 1982.
 At the time of its maximum extent in the 1960s and 1970s, it had a total of six routes.

 The current trolleybus network reaches beyond Bologna's territory, extending into the neighbouring municipalities of San Lazzaro di Savena (line 15) and Pianoro (line 13).
+Line 15 opened in 2020 and uses optical guidance as trolleybuses arrive at stops.

 History

 The first Bologna trolleybus system was opened in October 1940, to integrate with the tramway, as in many other Italian cities.
 This system, however, lasted only a few years until closed in 1945, as a result of damage sustained to its infrastructure during World War II.

 The second trolleybus system was opened in 1955, in anticipation of the total replacement of trams (which were completely eliminated in 1963).
 However, the second system never reached a large extent, always remaining a minor network compared to the diesel powered bus network.

 At the time of its maximum extent (in the 1960s and 1970s), the second system was composed of two circular and four radial lines: